FrantisekSpunda/ios-projekt-2/README.md

 Project in winter semester of the first year on FIT VUT in Brno.

 Programed in C. Three types of processes: (0) main process, (1) skibus, (2) skiers.
 Skiers will arrive in random time to stop.
 Skibus is riding in random time from stop to stop until all skiers are in finish.

+There is used shared memory between processes, semaphor for access shared memory and forking processes

 ### Makefile usage 🐔